cbtran/qfuncMM-reproducible/README.md

 # Reproduce qfuncMM simulation results

-This repository contains R code to reproduce the simulation results in our upcoming paper.
-An older draft is available [here](https://arxiv.org/abs/2211.02192).
+This repository contains R code to reproduce the simulation results in [A Mixed Model Approach for Estimating Regional Functional Connectivity from Voxel-level BOLD Signals](https://arxiv.org/abs/2211.02192).

 ## Generation